Disclaimer: This post may contain affiliate links. Click here

 #9 Garden Fork

 Having a garden fork is somewhat necessary.
-It is a great tool to till the soil and stir compost, but I find it most useful to lift garlic and potatoes at harvest time.
+It is a great tool to till the soil and stir compost, but I find it most helpful to lift garlic and potatoes at harvest time.
 It is also handy to uproot plants.
-Again try to select a fork with good quality steel and a strong handle.
+Again, select a fork with good quality steel and a strong handle.

-Gloves are an essential tool for gardeners, but most of us do without them.
+Gloves are essential for gardeners, but most of us do without them.
 However, there are circumstances where gloves are a necessity.
-Working with soil exposes you to different critters, which can be nasty biters.
+For example, working with soil exposes you to different critters, which can be nasty biters.
 Using good quality and well-fitting gloves can protect you from them.
 Also, thick and long gloves make handling thorny plants easier.